jordankupersmith/beautiful-jekyll/projectdetails.md

 ![Example of a mammogram image with prominent mass](img/mammogram.png)
 ![Example of a mask image](img/mask.png)
+*Example of a mammogram image and its corresponding mask file.*

 All of the images were in the DICOM format, a common medical imaging format, so they required conversion to png files.
 Besides making the images easier to load, the conversion also decreased the size of dataset by 9x without losing image resolution.
 We then applied CLAHE equalization to each mammogram image to bring out the localized contrast.